 User Guide

 Impulse Cycler is a motion-first transient shaping effect that combines level-independent transient detection with synthetic transient layering.
-Shape attacks and sustains, layer new synthetic transients, and assign tempo-synced LFO modulation to any control parameter.
+Shape attacks and sustains, layer new synthetic transients, and assign tempo-synced LFO modulation to nine key parameters.

 Quick Start